Join teams across Queensland and Play For Change,

 What will we provide?

-Register your team by 16th November and receive a Play For Change info pack which includes:
+Register your team to receive a Play For Change info pack which includes:

 - PLAY FOR CHANGE flyer with suggested wording and statistic's to discuss on the day